Additional program information is available in the ORE Guide to Graduate Studies and Research, available here.

 • If you are an international student, proof of adequate financial support is required.
 The financial information must be sent to the Graduate Division.
 If personal or family funds are sufficient to cover the expenses of tuition, acceptance can be granted.
 If the international student is offered an assistantship that will provide a tuition waiver, then personal financial information is not required.

 The procedure is the same as for MS applicants (above).
-An appropriate advisor, an ORE faculty member or cooperating ORE faculty member, must agree to be your advisor.
+An an ORE faculty member or cooperating ORE faculty member must commit to be your advisor.
 The ORE department will internally search for you once you apply.
-We strongly recommend that Ph.D. applicants reach out to the appropriate faculty before or while applying.
+We strongly recommend that Ph.D. applicants reach out to relevant faculty members before or while applying.

 ABET stands for Accreditation Board for Engineering and Technology.
 ABET is a non-governmental agency that evaluates and accredits college education programs in applied and natural sciences, computing, engineering, and engineering technology.
 ABET accredits more than 4,000 programs including more than 800 institutions across 41 countries.
 ABET-accredited degrees enable holders to sit for examinations that lead to professional licensure after completing experience requirements.
 The majority of ABET-accredited programs offer baccalaureate degrees.